osrf/gazebo_tutorials/gravity_compensation/tutorial.md

 # Gravity Compensation

 The PID controller now performs well for the `mass_on_rails` system.
-However, it relies on high gains which may be undesirable, for example, if we want compliance in controller.
+However, it relies on high gains which may be undesirable, for example, if we want compliance in the controller.
 In some situations, gravity compensation can provide a means to reduce PID gains without completely sacrificing the controller performance.

 ## Demonstration
 For the `mass_on_rails` system, gravity is the primary factor the controller must overcome.
 So, if we add gravity compensation (GC), we can reduce the PID gains and still have the mass settle near the target.